zf-fr/zfr-stripe/README.md

 ```

 ZfrStripe takes care of fetching the last item in the batch, extracting the id, and continuing doing requests
-until no more data is available!
+until no more data is available (or more results than "maxResults" have been fetched)!

 #### Undocumented features